nrgreenup/jekyll-now/_posts/2018-09-23-Examining-Employee-Data-in-mySQL-(with-a-dash-of-Tableau).md

 In this post, I discuss a handful of SQL queries on employee data that I've implemented in mySQL Workbench.
 I wrote these queries from scratch, specifically choosing research questions that would require me to write more complex code that I had relatively less experience working with.

-NOTE: This post is a work in progress.
-Discussions unpacking and explaining each query, along with one to a few Tableau visualizations related to queries will be posted soon.

 ## Contents
 _Introductory Information_
 [About the Data](#about-the-data)